How Well Generative Adversarial Networks Learn Distributions: Introduction

-In the statistical literature, density estimation has been a conventional topic in nonparametric statistics \citep*{nemirovski2000topics, tsybakov2009introduction, wassermann2006all}, as well as in parametric statistics \citep*{brown1986fundamentals}.
+In the statistical literature, explicit distribution estimation, or density estimation, has been a fundamental topic in nonparametric statistics \citep{nemirovski2000topics, tsybakov2009introduction, wassermann2006all} and in parametric models \citep{brown1986fundamentals}.
 In the parametric case, learning density simply reduces to parameter estimation.
-In the nonparametric case, the minimax optimal rate of convergence has been understood fairly well, for a wide range of density function classes quantified by the smoothness property \citep*{stone1982optimal}.
-We would like to point out a simple yet important connection between two fields: in nonparametric statistics, the model grows in size to accommodate the complexity of the data, which is reminiscent of the sample-dependent complexity (such as depth, width, or norms of weights) of the deep neural networks.
-Therefore, characterizing rates with explicit dependence on the complexity of both the generator and the discriminator (for neural network classes and more) will shed light on how well GANs learn distributions.
+In the nonparametric case, the optimal minimax rates have been established for a wide range of density function classes quantified by the smoothness property \citep{stone1982optimal}.
+However, it is not practical to simulate samples efficiently from these minimax optimal explicit density estimators, especially for multi-dimensional data.

+The econometrics literature has explored an alternative implicit distribution estimation approach \citep{back1993ImpliedProbabilities,imbens1995information} using the Simulated Method of Moments (SMM) \citep{pakes1989SimulationAsymptotics, mcfadden1989MethodSimulated}.
+Such an SMM approach turns out to be a special case of GANs in formulation \eqref{eq:gan}: SMM implicitly estimates the target distribution with a simulated distribution (from a certain parametric class $\mu_{\widehat{\theta}} \in \D_{G}$), by matching the moment conditions (induced by functions $f \in \F_{D}$) to the empirical distribution $\widehat{\nu}^n$.
+In the classic method of moments with finite $K$ moment conditions $\{ \phi_k(x), k\in [K] \}$, $\F_{D}$ consists of functions satisfying a quadratic constraint $\{ f(x) = \sum_{k\in [K]} \omega_k \phi_k(x) ~|~ \omega^\top \bW^{-1} \omega \leq 1, \omega \in \mathbb{R}^K \}$ with a given symmetric positive-definite weight matrix $\bW \in \mathbb{R}^{K \times K}$.
+In this language, the adversarial framework in \eqref{eq:gan} extends the SMM to where the moment conditions are induced by a rich class of functions $\F_{D}$.
+More recently, \cite{athey2019using} conducted a systematic empirical study to learn the distributions of real economic data sets using Wasserstein GAN, suggesting the effectiveness of such an implicit distribution estimation approach in modern practice, even beyond the typical computer vision domain.